-At the time of this date of this Annual Report on Form 10-K, 3,863,928 shares of common stock are reserved for issuance under our 2021 Equity Incentive Plan and 436,690 shares of common stock are reserved for issuance under our At-the-Market Offering Agreement dated February 14, 2024 with H.C.
-Wainwright and Co., LLC.
+At the time of this date of this Annual Report on Form 10-K, we have 1,773,912 shares of Common Stock issuable upon exercise of options outstanding under the MAIA Biotechnology, Inc. 2018 Stock Option Plan (the "MAIA 2018 Plan") with a weighted-average exercise price of \$1.80 per share; 3,503,589 shares of Common Stock issuable upon exercise of options outstanding under the MAIA Biotechnology, Inc. Amended and Restated 2020 Equity Incentive Plan (the "MAIA 2020 Plan") with a weighted-average exercise price of \$2.49 per share; 5,427,326 shares of Common Stock issuable upon exercise of options outstanding under the MAIA Biotechnology, Inc. Amended and Restated 2020 Equity Incentive Plan (the "MAIA 2021 Plan") with a weighted-average exercise price of \$2.49 per share; 5,427,326 shares of Common Stock issuable upon exercise of options outstanding under our 2021 Equity Incentive Plan (the "MAIA 2021 Plan") with a weighted-average exercise price of \$2.49 per share; 673,673 shares of Common Stock reserved for future issuance under the MAIA 2021 Plan and 9,299,143 shares issuable upon the exercise of warrants to purchase shares of common stock at a weighted average exercise price of \$2.23 per share and 14,039,559 shares of common stock are reserved for issuance under our At-the-Market Offering Agreement dated February 14, 2024 with H.C.
+Wainwright and Co.
 We cannot predict the effect, if any, that market sales of shares of our common stock or the availability of shares of our common stock for sale will have on the market price of our common stock prevailing from time to time.
 Sales of substantial amounts of shares of our common stock in the public market, or the perception that those sales will occur, could cause the market price of our common stock to decline.
-Of the shares of common stock outstanding, 5,557,010 are restricted securities within the meaning of Rule 144 under the Securities Act and subject to certain restrictions on resale.
-Restricted securities may be sold in the public market only if they are registered under the Securities Act, or are sold pursuant to an exemption from registration such as Rule 144 or Rule 701.
+Of the shares of common stock outstanding, 4,727,844 are restricted securities within the meaning of Rule 144 under the Securities Act and subject to certain restrictions on resale.
+Restricted securities may be sold in the public market only if they are register